 Method 2 – Suction tool removal

 Always clean your lenses after wear.
 An effective cleaning process is vital to ensure comfortable, hygienic and infection-free contact lens wear.
 With correct cleaning, contact lenses will feel better on your eyes, allow better eye health and vision, and dramatically reduce bacteria and other contaminants.
-There are several types of rigid lens cleaning solutions: Peroxide based systems like AO Sept and multipurpose rigid lens solutions like Menicare and Boston Simplus.
+There are several types of ortho-K lens cleaning solutions: Peroxide based systems like AO Sept and multipurpose lens solutions like Menicare and Boston Simplus.
 There are several steps involved in cleaning and storing Ortho-K lenses that vary depending on the system.

 These solutions work by having your contact lenses immersed and sterilised in 3% hydrogen peroxide.
 Over the course of a 6 hour period the catalyst in the case converts the hydrogen peroxide into water and oxygen gas.
 This cleaning solution has the advantage that when your lenses are removed from the case they require no rinsing as they are covered only in sterile, non-preserved water.
 They also generally require no rubbing step, which decreases the risk of accidental breakage.
 The case can be left to air dry when not in use, and should be replaced with each new bottle of solution.
 AO Sept now had the addition of Hydraglyde, an ingredient which improves the wettability of your contact lenses, making them more useful for scleral patients with long day-wear times.